fabiolavdberg/Diaries_Fabiola/README.md

 *Archiving the aesthetics*

-Flags that represent each diary, the aesthetics of the diaries
+Flags that represent each diary

 **References**